 We offer a range of face-to-face, online, and hybrid graduate courses in literature, pedagogy, writing, and rhetoric to allow our working, commuting, and parenting students the opportunity to balance rigorous academic course work with their busy lives.
 Our face-to-face graduate courses are offered one day per week, typically in late afternoon or evening.
 While our online offerings provide important flexibility for graduate students, the program is not intended to be a fully-online program and cannot be completed through online classes only.
 Although we are a woman’s focused university, we do admit male students, and our graduate population generally includes men.
-Our program collaborates closely with the Women's Studies (WS) department at TWU and offers a number of cross-listed courses.
+Our program collaborates closely with the Multicultural Gender and Women's Studies Department at TWU and offers a number of cross-listed courses.
 As a result, we also share students.
-WS students often also earn an MA in English, while our MA students can earn credit towards their degrees or towards the Certificate in WS.
-Learn more about our student objectives here.
-Our course offerings and rotation are available here.
-You can also look at previous offerings (special topics, etc.) by clicking here and checking out at 5000- and 6000-level classes offered over time.
-You can learn more about faculty areas of expertise by browsing the Faculty page.
+Gender and Women's Studies students often also earn an MA in English, while our MA students can earn credit towards their degrees or towards the Graduate Certificate in Multicultural Gender and Women's Studies.

 Opportunities for Professional Development